 Other Similar Platforms

 There are a number of similar websites offering a different work-exchange prospect.
-WWOOF for example, is a popular platform, that matches people looking for work on farms with farmer.
+WWOOF for example is a popular platform, that matches people looking for work on farms with farmers.
 And it works pretty much similar to Workaway.

 As an Indian nomad and a long-term traveller with a weak Indian passport in hand, I’ve personally tried Couchsurfing and Workawaying alone and can recommend the two to travel the world without spending much money, any day.

-Why not Subscribe to my monthly newsletter (shared only once every month!) that comes with interesting stories from the road!
+If you like this post and want more Travel Tips, you can Subscribe to my monthly newsletter (shared only once every month!) that also comes with interesting stories from the road!